Rdore88/the_iron_yard_sale/README.md

     description: "The best desk, everybody says so",
     price: 20.99,
     category: "furniture",
-    quantity: 50
+    quantity: 50,
+    image: uploaded_file_from_user
   }
 }`

 #### Make a call to get all items
 Make a get call to `/api/items`
-This will return an array of objects, each object will have all of the attributes like the post call above but it will also have a unique ID, a created_at timestamp and updated_at timestamp
+This will return an array of objects, each object will have all of the attributes like the post call above but it will also have a unique ID, a created_at timestamp and updated_at timestamp.

 #### To see a specific item
 Make a get call to `/api/items/:id`